MCPD SharePoint 2013 Courses in Cape Town

 About the course

 Microsoft SharePoint training, including 2013 and developer training, gives you the power to help people in over 100,000 companies around the world share and manage information.
 In addition, SharePoint 2013 and SharePoint developer training also prepare you for certification on Microsoft SharePoint.
-2KO Africa runs instructor-led computer classes in 18 countries around the continent, as well as delivering internationally accredited online IT courses, enabling 2KO students the opportunity to study courses online world-wide, to ensure the best training possible.
+2KO Africa runs computer courses including networking, databases, programming, designing and office, and is also a leading, international supplier of online IT training, and our courses are available in Africa, and worldwide, enabling 2KO students the opportunity to study courses online world-wide, to ensure the best training possible.

 Who should do this course?